maylay/postActiv/README.md

 (c) 2016 Maiyannah Lysander <maiyannah@member.fsf.org>

 Derived from code copyright various sources:
- * gnuSocial (C) 2015, Free Software Foundation, Inc
+ * GNU Social (C) 2015, Free Software Foundation, Inc
  * StatusNet (C) 2008-2011, StatusNet, Inc

 This is the README file for postActiv, a fork of the free software networking